-Only one hour of service interruption can cost on average 260,000 for a large company.
-This was the conclusion reached by Aberdeen Group in 2024.
-The recent defaults at AWS and Microsoft Azure are more than just incidents; they are a warning signal about the extent to which the vulnerability of information systems.
-Concentration in the international public cloud exposes companies to major risks in terms of business continuity and digital sovereignty.
+A single hour of service disruption can cost a large company an average of $260,000.
+That is the conclusion reached by Aberdeen Group in 2024.
+The recent outages at AWS and Microsoft Azure are not just minor incidents; they are a warning sign about the vulnerability of information systems.
+The concentration of the global public cloud market exposes businesses to major risks in terms of business continuity and digital sovereignty.

-As Sébastien Lescop, Managing Director of Cloud Temple, states in this article from Le Parisien The urgent need to diversify infrastructures to limit exposure to outages and strengthen resilience.
+As Sébastien Lescop, CEO of Cloud Temple, states in this article from Le Parisien : there's an urgent need to diversify infrastructures to limit exposure to outages and strengthen resilience.

-More and more organisations are re-evaluating their strategies to build hybrid and multi-cloud architecturesconciliatory performance, security, compliance and sovereignty.
+More and more organizations are rethinking their strategies to build hybrid and multi-cloud architectures, balancing performance, security, compliance, and sovereignty.

 Concentration of cloud providers: an operational and regulatory risk

-Over the past ten years, hyperscaler suppliers (AWS, Azure, Google Cloud) are the backbone of information systems.
+Over the past ten years, hyperscaler suppliers (AWS, Azure, Google Cloud) have been the backbone of information systems.
 Centralising services and data with a limited number of players creates a number of risks:

 Service interruptions lead to direct financial losses, contractual penalties and an erosion of customer confidence.

-These findings underline the need to adopt diversified cloud strategiescombining SecNumCloud qualified sovereign cloud, hybrid cloud and multi-cloudto reduce dependency and strengthen resilience of information systems.
+These findings underline the need to adopt diversified cloud strategies, combining SecNumCloud qualified sovereign cloud, hybrid cloud and multi-cloud, to reduce dependency and strengthen the resilience of information systems.

 Building digital resilience: three complementary levers